A few weeks ago, in the mood for a day trip, a friend asked if I’d like to go to Whitstable. Of course the answer was yes.

 My first exposure to British seaside was Brighton on a warm June day last year.
 So, I wondered how we’d fare in Whitstable on a grey day in March.
-Needn’t have worried, temperatures in the 50s meant it was nice enough for us to stroll on the beach, and even drink a pint outside at a season pub.
+Needn’t have worried, temperatures in the 50s meant it was nice enough for us to stroll on the beach, and even drink a pint outside at a seaside pub.

 After getting off the train, we walked the direction of Whitstable’s high street to grab coffee at Blueprint Coffee.
 Definitely recommend- great espresso, and a cute cafe to sip coffee in.